TP2.png

 3. Sponge on a stick

 The ancient (and wealthy) Romans used what’s called a “xylospongium”, which is essentially a sponge on a stick.
-The sea sponge attached to a handle was washed in a bucket of salt water or vinegar after each use.
+The sea sponge attached to a handle was washed using a water source and cleaning supplies like salt water or vinegar after each use.
 We don’t remember this scene from Gladiator.

 4. Clay, rocks and dirt